cryptoworkbench/cryptoworkbench/actual_code/project_code/prime_table_generator/README.md

 From the outside, _from the perspective of my executable_, you could probably only percieve of me as some sort of a prime table generator.

-This I am, but at my core I am an implementation of the sieve of Eratosthenes.
+This I am, with at my core I am an implementation of the sieve of Eratosthenes.

 My _most_ basic usage case would be:
 ```bash